What Causes Cavities and Tooth Decay

 What is tooth decay?

 Tooth decay is a disease that damages and breaks down teeth.
-A tooth has a hard outer layer (enamel), a middle layer (dentin) and a center (pulp).
-The more layers affected by decay, the worse the damage.
+Your teeth have a hard outer layer (enamel), a middle layer (dentin) and a center (pulp).

 Diagram of a Healthy Tooth